FAQ: Joining a Chapter

 Does Delta Lambda Phi discriminate?

 No. All men, regardless of age, race, socioeconomic background, religion, sexual orientation, or gender expression are welcome to apply for membership.

 Yes, Delta Lambda Phi has straight Brothers.
 One of the chief strengths of Delta Lambda Phi is its tremendous diversity.

-What is Delta Lambda Phi’s policy on transgendered members?
+What is Delta Lambda Phi’s policy on transgender members?

 Will I be hazed?

 Delta Lambda Phi enforces a strict anti-hazing policy.
 The willful abuse and/or public embarrassment of pledges by Brothers flies in the face of everything that our Fraternity stands for.
-Hazing is not tolerated within our organization.
+Hazing will never be tolerated within our organization.

 Isn’t “gay fraternity” just code for “sex club”?

 No. Delta Lambda Phi is a real fraternal organization.
 It was founded on the idea that gay, bisexual, trans, and progressive men deserve the same opportunity to experience the deep, meaningful connections that are fundamental to the Greek system, without fear of discrimination or ostracization.
 Though some people may find it fun to imagine that a group billing itself as a “gay fraternity” is all about sex, nothing could be further from the truth.
 Delta Lambda Phi stands for much more.